Epirius/flakies/README.md

 ```

 # installation instructions
+## install via script
+start from a clean install of nixos.
+download and run full-install.sh (without cloning the repo)

+## manual install
 1. Starting with a fresh nixos install, we need to install git and neovim:
 ```
 # TODO: this can be changed to a temp shell